-In 6-quart heavy pot, over medium heat, brown sausage, stirring to beak up meat; pour off fat.
-Stir in green peppers and garlic; cook and stir for 2 minutes.
-Add broth and stewed tomatoes.
+In 6-quart heavy pot, over medium heat, brown sausage, stirring to beak up meat.
+Stir in peppers and garlic; cook and stir for 2 minutes.
+Add stock and diced tomatoes.
 Heat to a boil.
 Reduce heat; simmer 15 minutes.
 Add pasta and cook 10 minutes or until done.
 Serve warm sprinkled with cheese.

 In a large saucepan, cook sausage, red pepper and onion over medium heat 6-8 minutes or until meat is no longer pink.
 Add garlic; cook 1 minute longer.

 Stir in tomatoes, broth, tomato sauce, water, tomato paste, Italian seasoning and pepper.
 Bring to a boil.
 Stir in pasta.
 Return to a boil.
 Reduce heat; simmer, covered, 10-12 minutes or until pasta is tender.
 Sprinkle with cheese.
 Yield: 8 servings

 2013, 2014, 2017

 Melt butter in a medium pot over medium heat.
 Add onions and garlic and sautÃ© until onions are soft and translucent, about 3-4 minutes.
 Add in celery and carrots and continue to sautÃ© for another 3 minutes, stirring often.

 Add stock, chicken, and Italian seasoning.
 Bring to a boil on high heat, then cover, reduce heat to low, and simmer for 20 minutes.